karttikeya/ML-CV-Courses/README.md

 # Neural-Networks-for-Machine-Learning-Coursera
 This repository contains solutions to the Coursera course - Neural Network for Machine Learning taught by Geoffrey Hinton for the session : May-August 2017.
 It contains solutions to all programming assigments along with the data and help-code and instructions provided.
 Apart from the skeleton-code, all other code is self-written.

+The programming assignments have a perfect score on the tests on coursera.
+Apart from this, there are quizzes each week and also in-video short objective type questions.
+The course is a definite recommendation to anyone willing to develop a solid intuition into various ascpects of popular NN architecture.
+Also, it lays good groundwork for implementation of further advanced architectures because of "from-scratch" implementation approach to NN in MATLAB.